mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 ### To send a notification:
 14. Back in your internet browser, look for the heading "Send a notification".
 Under the smaller, grayed out heading `// Send the notification`, copy the code that begins with
 `(async`.
 15. Navigate back to `slack.js` in Atom.
 Hit enter a few times at the beginning of the last line of code to make space around line 18.
 Type in the code `async function sendMyMessage (word) { }`.
 Hit enter a few times before the last `}` to free up space and then paste the copied code inside there.
+16. For webhook to be in scope **<--I don't know what that means!**, grab `const webhook = new IncomingWebhook(process.env.SLACK_WEBHOOK_URL);` and

 The final code should look like:
 ```
 async function sendMyMessage (word) {
   (async () => {